Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Robert Jackson’s book Rethinking Religious Education and Plurality: Issues in Diversity and Pedagogy was selected by the American Academy of Religion for discussion at its conference in San Antonio, Texas.
 In 2006, Robert Jackson was awarded a higher doctorate (DLitt) by the University of Wales for his contribution to international research in religions and education through his publications, and in 2010 was elected as a Fellow of the Academy of Social Sciences.

 In 2013 he was presented with the William Rainey Harper award by the Religious Education Association (USA) and was given life membership of the REA.
 In the same year the Association of University Lecturers in Religious Education (AULRE) in the UK awarded him life membership of AULRE in recognition of his contribution to the subject.
+In 2017 he was awarded honorary doctorates from the Norwegian University of Science and Technology in Trondheim, and from the Norwegian School of Theology (MF) in Oslo.

 Robert Jackson belongs to a number of research networks in Europe and beyond, including: